grenzsprung/songs-and-sexism/figs/README.md

 ### Figs folder

 The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+This directory only contains generated files; that is, we are always be able to delete the contents and regenerate them.